turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 Considering this response (and we can pretty easily imagine the response from `api/v1/users`),
 - What would a developer need to do to access a list of all the puppy names?
 - What would a developer need to do to access a list of users, and the name of their company (assuming that's a property on the company)?
-- What _isn't ideal_ about both of these situation?
+- What _isn't ideal_ about both of these situations?

 ---